Skip to main content

 Accreditation is suitable for members who are new or already have some experience in a darkroom.

-Please do not book a darkroom if you have not completed an accreditation with our darkroom manager.
+Please do not book a darkroom or workshop if you have not completed an accreditation with our darkroom manager.

 Darkrooms are only available to club members